The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-The stock has a four-star rating (out of five) at Motley Fool CAPS, with 239 members rating the stock outperform, and 52 members rating it underperform.
-Among 60 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 45 give LeapFrog Enterprises a green thumbs-up, and 15 give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 412 members out of 464 rating the stock outperform, and 52 members rating it underperform.
+Among 114 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 99 give LeapFrog Enterprises a green thumbs-up, and 15 give it a red thumbs-down.

 - Add LeapFrog Enterprises to My Watchlist.

-Seth Jayson had no position in any company mentioned here at the time of publication.
+Seth Jayson owned shares of the following at the time of publication: LeapFrog Enterprises.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no positions in the stocks mentioned above.
-Motley Fool newsletter services recommend LeapFrog Enterprises.
+The Motley Fool recommends LeapFrog Enterprises.
+The Motley Fool owns shares of LeapFrog Enterprises.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.